sara1989mohammadi/tutorial-dotnet/README.md

 Abstraction is the concealment of unnecessary program details so that the user only sees the essential attributes Inheritance is the process where one class derives (or inherits) its attributes and methods from another

-What are the different types of classes in C#?
-Abstract classes: These provide a common definition for a base class that other classes can be derived from Static classes: These contain static items that can only interact with other static items Partial classes: These are portions of a class that a compiler can combine to form a complete class Sealed classes: These cannot be inherited by any class but can be instantiated
- 17. What are partial classes in C#?
-A partial class is a special feature of C#.
-It provides a special ability to implement the functionality of a single class into multiple files and all these files are combined into a single class file when the application is compiled.
-A partial class is created by using a partial keyword.
-This keyword is also useful to split the functionality of methods, interfaces, or structure into multiple files.